fkhadra/react-toastify/README.md

 ### Define a custom enter and exit transition

 The toast relies on `react-transition-group` for the enter and exit transition.
-Any transition built with react-transition-group/Transition should work !
+Any transition built with react-transition-group should work !

 ![toastify_custom_trans](https://user-images.githubusercontent.com/5574267/31049179-0d52e14c-a62e-11e7-9abd-b0d169a0fadc.gif)